eizieizi/ise-root/README.md

 /etc/shadow
 ```

-to /dev/sda3/rootaccess_restore/ and afterwards adds a new root user with the supplied User & Pass.
+to /dev/sda3/rootaccess_restore/ and afterwards adds a new user with the supplied User & Pass, changes the Standard Shell (/opt/system/bin/carssh.sh) to /bin/bash and adds the new user to the sudoers file.
 The Backup is only created at the first time the script is executed, to be able to restore to a non-rooted vanilla ISE.

 The whole Script is tested with Ubuntu 20.04 as Live CD and ISE 3.1